 Timothy J. Counsell has been a director of the Company since March 27, 1998 and a director of the Manager since May 14, 1999.
-Mr. Counsell is a partner of the law firm of Appleby Spurling & Kempe, Bermudian counsel to the Company and joined the firm in 1990.
+Mr. Counsell is a partner of the law firm of Appleby Spurling & Kempe, Bermudian counsel to the Company and has been with that firm since 1990.
 Mr. Counsell is currently a director of BT Shipping Limited and of Benor Tankers Ltd, alternate director of Bona Shipholding Ltd and Resident Representative of Mosvold Shipping.